mohamedamr241/CEE-STORE/README.md

 GOOGLE_CLIENT_SECRET
 ```

-## setup and connect to the database
+## Setup and connect to the database

-- installing Pool
+- Installing Pool
 ```bash
 npm i Pool
 ```
-- create two databases: first: production , second: testing
+- Create two databases: first: production , second: testing
 ```bash
 CREATE DATABASE (databasename)
 ```
-- download db-migrate package
+- Download db-migrate package
 ```bash
 npm i db-migrate
 ```
-- then run migrations
+- Then run migrations
 ```bash
 db-migrate env dev up
 ```

-- first we import all the senstive data from .env file like host, database name, user and env state, then we create client using pool package (npm i Pool) -> let client: Pool = new Pool();
+- First we import all the senstive data from .env file like host, database name, user and env state, then we create client using pool package (npm i Pool) -> let client: Pool = new Pool();
   and then by checking that ENV variable is dev for developer or test for testing and then create a connection with the database by assigning to the client:Pool host,database,user,password of the database which are determined in database.json

   ```json